sbecker11/flock-of-postcards/README.md

 - randomized div sizes, locations, and z-index
 - z-index affects opacity and brightness
 - autogenerated imgs from web
-- vertical stack of divs moved to canvas-container center on load and resize
+- vertical stack of divs moved to scene-container center on load and resize
 - vertical scrollbar
 - fat middle line for diagnositcs
 - right column for diagnostics